 There are 23, maybe 24 multiple personality personas within the host of Kevin.
 And as I refer to him in general I will call him Kevin – but I will try my best to actually use the appropriate name of the MPD persona he is using, if I can.
 But sometimes it will be a matter of significant debate as we saw numerous times that some of the personas tried to impersonate other personalities to cover something up.
 Right?
 And as the movie rolled along, I notated each personality I found, and the ones that I heard that were named were as follows: Dennis, Patricia, Hedwig, Barry, Orwell, Jade, Samuel Heinrich, The Beast and of course Kevin if you can count him.
 If you guys have other names that I missed, I would love to capture them here.

-Dennis – obsessive compulsive that is one of the three in league with the beast
+Dennis – obsessive compulsive who is one of the three in league with The Beast

 Patricia – only female persona that works with Dennis, loves oriental music because it helps digestion